 New Zealand has a diverse weevil fauna that includes several large flightless species at risk of extinction.
 Many weevil species feed exclusively on a single plant species, or group of related species.
 One example in New Zealand is the flax weevil (Anagotus fairburni) – a flightless species about 20 mm long.
 Flax weevils occur only on New Zealand flax – both harakeke (Phormium tenax) and the smaller wharariki (Phormium cookianum).
 The larvae live in the soil and feed on the flax roots, while the adults emerge at night and gnaw on the edges of the leaves.

 Predation by rats and mice has confined flax weevils to a few small rodent-free islands plus some alpine areas where few rodents live.
-They formerly occurred throughout New Zealand, as evident from their relictual distribution from Northland (the Poor Knights Islands) to Fiordland (islands in Breaksea Sound), as well as on a few islands in the Marlborough Sounds.
+They formerly occurred throughout New Zealand, as evident from their relictual distribution from Northland (the Three Kings Islands) to islands off Stewart Island, as well as on a few islands in the Marlborough Sounds.

 As part of the ecological restoration of Mana Island, 80 adult flax weevils were translocated from Maud Island (Marlborough Sounds) in 2004.
 The weevils thrived at their release site on Mana Island, where mice had been eradicated in 1989.
 Within a few years their characteristic ragged feeding sign was evident on flax leaves, and adult weevils were readily found at night.